 How to Make Corn Chowder

-1. In a large pot or Dutch oven, add the bacon and cook over medium-high heat until crisp.
-Remove the bacon pieces with a slotted spoon and drain them on paper towels, reserving the drippings in the pot.
+1. Add 4 slices of chopped bacon to a large pot or Dutch oven set over medium-high heat.
+Cook for 6 minutes or until crisp.
+Remove the cooked bacon with a slotted spoon and place on a plate lined with paper towels.
+Leave the remaining bacon fat in the pot.

-2. Add the butter to the pot and heat until melted.
+2. Add unsalted butter to the pot and melt it.

-3. Add the onion, celery, and carrot and cook until tender.
-Stir in the garlic and cook for a minute.
+3. Drop the chopped yellow onion, celery, and carrot into the Dutch oven and cook until tender, which takes about 7 minutes.
+Then stir in the garlic and cook for 1 minute.

-4. Add the corn kernels, corn cobs (if using fresh corn), and potatoes.
+4. Add the corn kernels and corn cobs (if using fresh corn) to the pot.

 Pro Tips for Making This Recipe

-- Make sure not to bring the soup to a full boil.
-You don’t want the milk to scorch on the bottom of the pot.
+- Watch the heat: Make sure not to bring the soup to a full boil.
+If boiled, the milk can scorch on the bottom of the pot or curdle.

-- Use a bundt pan to cut the corn off the cob by standing the cob upright in the hole of the pan and cutting it downward.
-The corn will fall into the pan and not all over the counter.
+- No-mess method to cut corn off the cob: Use a bundt pan to cut the corn off the cob by standing the cob upright in the hole of the pan.
+Cut downward with a sharp knife.
+The corn kernels will fall into the pan and not all over the counter.

-- Water, vegetable stock, or both, can be substituted for chicken broth.
-Omit the bacon and replace the drippings with 1 tablespoon of olive oil for a vegetarian-friendly chowder!
+- To make vegetarian corn chowder: Water, vegetable stock, or both can be substituted for chicken broth.
+Leave out the bacon and replace the drippings with 1 tablespoon of butter or olive oil for a vegetarian chowder!

 Frequently Asked Questions